Cham0i/Netacad/README.md

 AAAA:AAAA:AAAA:AAAA:AAAA:AAAA:AAAA:AAAA

+### Who controls the internet?

+IANA

+IETF (Internet Engineering Task Force) Documents proposition to Internet rules using RFC (Request for Comment) documents

+EIA/TIA

 RIR allocates public IPs to ISP who provide Ipv4 block to organizations or other smaller ISPS

 IANA (Internet Assigned Numbers Authority) manages all IPs and allocates to RIR (Reginal Internet Registries)

+### Classfull, Unicast, Multicast, Broadcast Addressing and Private IPs

+These are the default subnet classes.
+It was orginally the way the internet was supposed to be distributed before it became more dynamic.
+If you had a specific IP within a class, you would have a certain subnet mask.

+- Class A; 0.0.0.0/8 - 127.0.0.0/8 Which contained 16 million host addresses or 50% of the internet
+- Class B; 128.0.0.0/16 - 191.0.0.0/16 Which contained 65K host addresses or 25% of the internet
+- Class C; 192.0.0.0/24 - 223.255.255.0/24 Which contained 254 Host addresses or 12.5% of the internet

+Similarly, certain IPs were reserved for certain types of transmitions.

-Unicast; 0.0.0.0 - 223.255.255.255
+- Unicast; 0.0.0.0 - 223.255.255.255 or any specific IP in within classes A, B or C
-Multicast; To specific Pcs.
-224.0.0.0 - 239.255.255.255 (Remember PC can have more than one IP address) Video streams RIPv2 (Routing Internet Protocol)
+- Multicast; 224.0.0.0 - 239.255.255.255 or to specific computers within a group.
+(Remember that computers can have more than one IP address) Video streams RIPv2 (Routing Internet Protocol)
-Broadcast; To everyone 255.255.255.255
+- Broadcast; To everyone 255.255.255.255

-Default Subnet Classes

-Class A; 0.0.0.0/8 - 127.0.0.0/8
-16 million host addresses or 50%

-Class B; 128.0.0.0/16 - 191.0.0.0/16
-65K host addresses or 25%

-Class C; 192.0.0.0/24 - 223.255.255.0/24
-254 Host addresses or 12.5%
+Lastly, because Ipv4 quickly ran out of usable IPs, private IP addresses were reserved to identify computers within a LAN.

+- 10.0.0.0/8
+- 172.16.0.0/12
+- 192.168.0.0/16

 ## Data Communications and Network Services

-DHCP(Dynamic Host Configuration Protocol)
+### DHCP(Dynamic Host Configuration Protocol)

-PC sends Discover (HELP I NEED AN IP!!)
+- PC sends a Discover message using broadcast IP and MAC addresses (HELP I NEED AN IP!!)
-Server responds with IP Address Offer (Do you want this one?)
+- Server responds with IP Address Offer message (Do you want to use this IP address?)
-PC responds with a Request (Yes) Which is done in a broadcast to inform other DHCP that their offers were rejected Server Acknowledges PC as having an assigned IP
+- PC responds with a Request message (Yes) Which is also done with a broadcast in order to inform other DHCP servers that their offers were rejected
+- Server sends Acknowledgement message to PC for having the assigned IP

+Remember the acronym DORA

-VLSM (Variable Length Subnet Mask)
+### VLSM (Variable Length Subnet Mask)

 ## Home Network Basics